-Regular procedure: The asylum application starts out with an interview by an asylum officer and an interpreter, usually immediately upon the entry in the transit zone.
+Regular procedure: The asylum application starts out with an interview by an asylum officer and an interpreter.
 At that point, biometric data is taken, questions are asked about personal data, the route to Hungary and the main reasons for asking for international protection.
-Sometimes the IAO will conduct more than one interview with the applicant.
+Sometimes the NDGAP will conduct more than one interview with the applicant.

 The asylum authority should consider whether the applicant should be recognised as a refugee, granted subsidiary protection or a tolerated stay under non-refoulement considerations.
 A personal interview is compulsory, unless the applicant is not fit for being heard, or submitted a subsequent application and, in the application, failed to state facts or provided proofs that would allow the recognition as a refugee or beneficiary of subsidiary protection.

-Appeal: The applicant may challenge the negative IAO decision by requesting judicial review from the regional Administrative and Labour Court within 8 calendar days and within 3 calendar days in case of inadmissibility and in the accelerated procedure.
-The judicial review request will have suspensive effect on the IAO decision in the regular procedure, but in practice the alien policing procedure never starts beforehand.
+Appeal: The applicant may challenge the negative NDGAP decision by requesting judicial review from the regional Administrative and Labour Court within 8 calendar days and within 3 calendar days in case of inadmissibility and in the accelerated procedure.
+The judicial review request does not have an automatic suspensive effect on the NDGAP decision in the regular procedure, but in practice the alien policing procedure never starts beforehand.
 In case of inadmissibility it will only have a suspensive effect if the application is declared inadmissible on “safe third country” grounds.
 In the accelerated procedure, the judicial review has suspensive effect only if the accelerated procedure is applied because the applicant entered Hungary irregularly or extended his or her stay illegally and did not ask for asylum within reasonable time although he or she would have had the chance to do so.
 On 17 December 2020 the CJEU issued a judgement in the infringement case C-808/18 and ruled that Hungary has not respected the right, conferred by the Asylum Procedures Directive on any applicant for international protection, to remain in the territory of the Member State concerned after the rejection of his or her application, until the time limit within which to bring an appeal against that rejection or, if an appeal has been brought, until a decision has been taken on it.

 The court should take a decision in 60 days in the normal procedure and in 8 days in case of inadmissibility and in the accelerated procedure.
 A personal hearing of the applicant is not compulsory.
-The court may uphold the IAO decision or may annul the IAO decision and order a new procedure.
+The court may uphold the NDGAP decision or may annul the NDGAP decision and order a new procedure.

-Since March 2017, most asylum applications are examined in the transit zones and asylum seekers are required to remain in these transit zones, with the exception of unaccompanied children below the age of 14, who are placed in a childcare facility, and with the exception of those lawfully staying in the territory.
+Since March 2017 until 26 May 2020, most asylum applications were examined in the transit zones and asylum seekers were required to remain in these transit zones, with the exception of unaccompanied children below the age of 14, who were placed in a childcare facility, and with the exception of those lawfully staying in the territory.
 Since 26 May 2020, only one family was granted a single-entry permit to apply for asylum in Hungary, after submitting their statement of intent at the Embassy in Belgrade.
 In September 2017, the HHC published an information note on the asylum situation in Hungary following two years of successive reforms.
 In July 2019, the HHC published an information note on the asylum situation one year after the legal changes introduced in July 2018.
 In August 2020, the HHC published an information note on the new asylum system in place as of 26 May 2020.